ggerame/synthesis/README.md

 **A self-hosted YouTube intelligence dashboard that automatically discovers, transcribes, and summarizes videos from your subscriptions using any OpenAI-compatible LLM.**

-New videos are detected via RSS feed polling, subtitles are downloaded with [yt-dlp](https://github.com/yt-dlp/yt-dlp), transcripts are analyzed by the LLM of your choice, and the structured results — summaries, key points, and AI-generated chapters — are served through a clean, dark-mode web UI.
+New videos are detected via RSS feed polling, subtitles are analyzed by the LLM of your choice, and the structured results — summaries, key points, and AI-generated chapters — are served through a web UI.
+The chapters are linked to the actual timestamps on Youtube.
+No video is downloaded.

 > **Note on the frontend** — The frontend is built in plain vanilla JavaScript and Tailwind CSS.
 It was vibe-coded from the ground up by someone who genuinely hates frontend frameworks.